Academic Catalog

 Evaluation of U.S. Transcripts

 Courses taken at a regionally accredited college or university and designated as appropriate for general education, Associate Degree, baccalaureate or graduate credit by that institution will be accepted by Cuyamaca College for credit.
-In support of general education reciprocity, courses used to meet general education requirements at another California community college will be applied towards general education Areas A-D at Cuyamaca College.
+In support of general education reciprocity, courses used to meet general education requirements at another California community college will be applied towards general education Areas 1-7 at Cuyamaca College.
 English and Mathematics competency levels are governed by California Education Code Title 5, section 55063.
 The extent to which courses taken at other colleges satisfy specific certificate and degree requirements is determined by a review of comparability to courses in the Cuyamaca College curriculum.

 Courses completed at institutions without regional accreditation are not generally accepted.